Copyright © 2012 VBAC Facts - All Rights Reserved. Do not repost or use without permission.

 Accreta was defined as the “placenta being adherent to the uterine wall without easy separation [and] included placenta accreta, increta, and percreta.”

-For women who had placenta accreta, they also experienced the following complications:
+Women who had accreta also experienced the following complications:

 Because the risks of cesarean are so great, Silver (2006) concluded with the following statement,